-A geodatabase version (referred to as a replica version when using replication and offline workflows) is automatically created each time you download and take a map offline that contains an editable feature service that is published with the Create a version for each downloaded map option enabled.
+A geodatabase version (referred to as a replica version when using replication, distributed collaboration, and offline workflows) is automatically created each time you download and take a map offline that contains an editable feature service that is published with the Create a version for each downloaded map option enabled.
 If the editable feature service contains traditional versioned data and is published with the Create a version for each user option enabled, a replica version is created for each user who takes the map offline.
 Each replica version is associated with a feature service replica.

 For information about publishing with the two options listed above, see Configure a web feature layer.